Jean Paulhan

-Jean Paulhan (2 December 1884 – 9 October 1968) was a French writer, literary critic and publisher, director of the literary magazine Nouvelle Revue Française (NRF) from 1925 to 1940 and from 1946 to 1968.
+Jean Paulhan (/fr/; 2 December 1884 – 9 October 1968) was a French writer, literary critic and publisher, director of the literary magazine Nouvelle Revue Française (NRF) from 1925 to 1940 and from 1946 to 1968.
 He was a member (Seat 6, 1963–68) of the Académie française.
 He was born in Nîmes (Gard) and died in Paris.

 The author Anne Desclos revealed that she had written the novel Story of O as a series of love letters to her lover Paulhan, who had admired the work of the Marquis de Sade.

 Biography

 Paulhan's father was the philosopher Frédéric Paulhan^{:11} and his mother was Jeanne Thérond.
 From 1908 to 1910 he worked as a teacher in Madagascar, and he later translated Malagasy poems, or Hainteny, into French.
 Paulhan's translations attracted the interest of Guillaume Apollinaire and Paul Éluard.

 He served as Jacques Rivière's secretary at the NRF, until 1925 when he succeeded him as the journal's editor.
 In 1935 he, Henri Michaux, Giuseppe Ungaretti, Bernard Groethuysen and others launched a similar but more luxuriously-produced journal Mesures, under the direction of Henry Church.
 One of his most famous works of literary criticism was The Flowers of Tarbes, or Terror in Literature (1936), a study of the nature of language in fiction.
 Paulhan also wrote several autobiographical short stories; English translations of several appeared in the collection Progress in Love on the Slow Side (1994).

 During the Second World War and the German occupation, Paulhan resigned from his position as director of the NRF rather than collaborate, and recommended Pierre Drieu la Rochelle as his successor.
 An early and active member of the French Resistance he was arrested by the Gestapo.
 After the war he founded Cahiers de la Pléiade and in 1953 re-launched the NRF.
 Later in life, Paulhan provoked controversy by opposing independence for Algeria, and supporting the French military during the Algerian War; this resulted in a rift between Paulhan and his friend Maurice Blanchot.

 The author Anne Desclos revealed that she had written the novel Story of O as a series of love letters to her lover Paulhan, who had admired the work of the Marquis de Sade.